Gmagon/src.gmagon.com/source/_posts/2017-09-04-huawei-unveils-faster-chip-to-rival-apple-samsung.md

 ---

 ![](https://gmagon.com/guide/img/huawei.png)
+FILE PHOTO: Visitors are seen at HUAWEI stand during the 2017 Mobile World Congress in Shanghai, China June 28, 2017.
+REUTERS/Stringer

 BERLIN \(Reuters\) - Huawei \[HWT.UL\] aims to use artificial intelligence-powered features such as instant image recognition to take on rivals Samsung and Apple when it launches its new flagship phone next month, a top executive said on Saturday.